vuw-research-computing/raapoi-tools/docs/index.md

 ```
 sbatch notebook-anaconda.sh
 ```
+__NOTE:__ If using the R notebook replace notebook.sh with R-notebook.sh

 This will submit the file to run a job.
 It may take some time for the job to run, depending on how busy the cluster is at the time.
 Once the job begins to